rongi/kotlin-blog/_posts/2017-09-09-breadcrumbs-rxjava-error-handling.markdown

 ## How does it work

-If you look at the code then it's pretty obvious that it just creates an exception with a callstack pointing to the point where the chain was created.
-Or, to be more precice, where `dropBreadcrumb()` was applied.
+If you look at the code, then it's pretty obvious that it just creates an exception with a call stack pointing to the point where the chain was created.
+Or, to be more precise, where `dropBreadcrumb()` was applied.
 Then it decorates each error emitted by the chain with this exception.

 ## Can I do it with Java?

-For people like me, who are still forced to do Java, here is Java example:
+For people like me, who are still forced to do Java, here is a Java example:

 ```java
 public final class DropBreadcrumb<T> implements ObservableTransformer<T, T> {